rrout2/redditredirect/README.md

 # redditredirect
-chrome extension that should redirect one from r/* to reddit.com/r/*
+chrome extension in the making, should eventually ask for input and go to certain subreddit on icon click